PenUniverse/RKCfgTool/README.md

 uuid:rootfs=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
 ```

-Now, I can create a cfg file that can be read by RKDevTool directly with the following command:
+Now, We can create a cfg file that can be read by RKDevTool directly with the following command:
 ```
-./para2cfg -i parameter.txt -o test.cfg --enable-auto-scan
+./rkcfgtool -i parameter.txt -o test.cfg --enable-auto-scan
 ```

 `--enable-auto-scan` will automatically scan all files in the same directory as `parameter.txt`, and automatically fill in the image_path field if the partition name may match a file.

 If you need to delete some partition from the result(take userdisk as an example), use the following command:
 ```
-./para2cfg -i parameter.txt -o test.cfg --enable-auto-scan --remove-partition "name=userdisk"
+./rkcfgtool -i parameter.txt -o test.cfg --enable-auto-scan --remove-partition "name:swap" --remove-partition "name:userdisk"
 ```

 ### License